It is that time of year again…time for holiday gift shopping!

 While Croakies are useful every day, they are a lifesaver while traveling.
 Being able to slip the sunglasses on and off quickly and easily as we move in and out of buildings is fantastic.
 One may say that they look a little silly.
 But, if it prevents me from losing my sunglasses, it’s worth it!

 A good travel towel is essential, especially when backpacking or camping.
-We used these exclusively when tent camping because they dry quickly.
+We used similar towels from REI when tent camping because they dry quickly.
 They also roll up fairly tight, thus not taking up a lot of room in your luggage.

-Having a towel when backpacking is great just in case you need to shower at a train station or if you get caught in the rain and just need to dry off.
+Having a towel when traveling is great just in case you need to shower at a train station or if you get caught in the rain and just need to dry off.
 Plus, if you plan on visiting the beach, you’ll generally want a towel!
-We have used these towels from REI on several trips, both tent camping and flashpacking.

 Nobody likes overweight baggage!
 Check your weight with a luggage scale BEFORE you get to the airport.
 If you’ve ever tried to weigh luggage with the bathroom scale, you know it’s not as easy as it may sound.
 Plus, this is easy enough to pack with you so that you can make sure all that shopping you did while on vacation doesn’t put your bag over the weight limit.